udon-code-studios/riot-api/README.md

 [![deno docs][deno-docs-image]][deno-docs-url]
 [![NPM Version][npm-version-image]][npm-url]

-A Deno library which provides functions and response types (DTOs) to interact with the Riot Games API.
+A Deno (and Node) library which provides functions and response types (DTOs) to interact with the Riot Games API.

 ## Deno example